articename/sqa_tema/README.md

 smoke_tests.py             | This file containing the tests.
 Checking the work of API call classes written in the file (main.py).
-The tests check the fact of successful communication with api, as well as the work of the cache. main.py                    | This file contains classes of api (https://api.apilayer.com/exchangerates_data/) call, cache storing answers to the request for a specified time, as well as a client class combining the logic of the two previous classes. requirements.txt           | This file contains dependencies required for classes (main.py) and smoke tests (smoke_tests.py) to work. work_of_ib_tests.png       | This picture shows how the security tests work. work_of_smoke_tests1.png   | This picture shows how smoke tests work, part 1. work_of_smoke_tests1.png   | This picture shows how smoke tests work, part 2.
+The tests check the fact of successful communication with api, as well as the work of the cache. main.py                    | This file contains classes of api (https://api.apilayer.com/exchangerates_data/) call, cache storing answers to the request for a specified time, as well as a client class combining the logic of the two previous classes. requirements.txt           | This file contains dependencies required for classes (main.py) and smoke tests (smoke_tests.py) to work. req1.txt                   | This file contains dependencies required for information security (ib_tests.py) to work. work_of_ib_tests.png       | This picture shows how the security tests work. work_of_smoke_tests1.png   | This picture shows how smoke tests work, part 1. work_of_smoke_tests1.png   | This picture shows how smoke tests work, part 2.